 Beatrice Weder di Mauro was appointed as the President of CEPR in July 2018.
 The Centre's President has overall responsibility for CEPR's research programmes, policy outreach, funding and all researcher appointments.
-She works closely with the Centre's Research Director, Policy Director, Chief Executive Officer, Programme Directors, and CEPR staff to develop new initiatives and sustain existing activities.
+She works closely with the Centre's Vice Presidents, Chief Executive Officer, Programme Directors, and CEPR staff to develop new initiatives and sustain existing activities.

 She has served as consultant to governments, international organizations and central banks (European Commission, International Monetary Fund, World Bank, European Central Bank, Deutsche Bundesbank, OECD, among others).
 She is an independent director on the board of Bombardier, UBS and Bosch.
 She is a senior fellow at the Asian Bureau of Finance and Economics Research (ABFER), a member of the ETH Foundation, the International Advisory Board of Bocconi and a member of the Bellagio Group.